Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 # Get a pod's YAML
 $ kubectl get pod POD -o yaml

+# Creates and updates resources in a cluster defined in the pods directory
+$ kubectl apply -f ./pods

 # Allow restart to take place with zero downtime by incrementally updating Pods instances with new ones
 $ kubectl rollout restart deploy